Steellow/fuel_consumption_tracker/README.md

 - cancel button to new_log
 - auto odometer to fuel_fueld
 - titlebar bottom shadow
-- history listview starts from bottom
 - https://pub.dev/packages/rate_my_app
-- message on main page if not enough logs
-- tries to calculate consumption before you have 2 logs?
-- if min and max odo are the same, answer is InfinityL
 - finnish translation

 ### TEST